 If want to taste a recipe that makes the most of pumpkin puree, try one of these perfectly seasonal sweet treats.

 Pumpkin Bread PuddingThis vegan bread pudding is a low-calorie treat that requires nearly zero prep time.
 It has all the flavors of traditional pumpkin pie you love but with far fewer calories.

 Skinny Pumpkin-Banana BarsThe combination of fruit flavors in skinny pumpkin-banana bars helps keep the consistency light and moist without the extra calories.
 If you're on a dairy-free plan, a few simple swaps will make this recipe vegan-friendly.

 Pumpkin Oatmeal Chocolate-Chip CookiesThese tasty pumpkin oatmeal chocolate-chip cookies are only 90 calories per serving.
 Cinnamon and nutmeg help bring comforting spice flavors to the table, but there's also the inventive addition of a little coconut oil.

-Keep reading for one more decadent dessert that uses pumpkin puree.
+Keep reading for two more treats that use pumpkin puree.